How to thaw a frozen boiler condensate pipe

 - Apply a hot water bottle or heating pack to the affected area – to warm up the frozen wastewater

 - OR pour hot water over the frozen section of the condensate pipe (but don’t use boiling water, this might crack or damage the pipe)

 Still unsure about frozen condensate pipes?

 If you’re worried about your boiler or central heating or require assistance when thawing your combi boiler condensate pipes, turn to your local professionals at A&D Plumbing today.
 We have a wealth of experience within the industry and always provide a comprehensive service along with exceptional customer care.
 For more information or to schedule a visit from your local reliable, trusted and accredited plumbers, feel free to contact us today.
-We operate throughout Colchester, Braintree, Newmarket and all of Essex, Suffolk and Cambridgeshire.
+We operate throughout Colchester, Braintree, Ipswich and all of Essex, Suffolk and Cambridgeshire.